-The 0.05% AEP flood maps for existing conditions and the design case are provided in Appendices B and C. This section summarises the 0.05% AEP impacts of the project at key sensitive locations.
+The 0.05% AEP flood maps for existing conditions and the design case are provided in Appendices B and C. An assessment of the impacts of the project, including potential areas where the rail embankment may fail and implications for downstream land uses and assets is provided in Appendix L. This section summarises the 0.05% AEP impacts of the project at key sensitive locations.